 - complying with the duties of good faith and fairness, loyalty and care of a good manager.

 Prior to the covid-19 era, the filing of Form 20 required delivery of original signed hard copies to the FSA.
-However, because of the covid-19 pandemic and the fact that the Japanese government strongly pushed towards simplifying administrative procedures, the FSA currently accepts Form 20 filing via email (by attaching a PDF copy), on the condition that the originals are delivered to the FSA within approximately one month from the filing.
+However, because of the covid-19 pandemic and the fact that the Japanese government strongly pushed towards simplifying administrative procedures, the FSA currently accepts Form 20 filing electronically, on the condition that originals of certain documents are delivered to the FSA within approximately one month of the filing.

 The number of private equity funds and venture capital funds in Japan has increased significantly in recent years.
-Reflecting this growth, as well as the variation and diversified use of fund vehicles, the regulators have continually tightened the regulations on private equity funds in Japan.
-We anticipate that restrictions on fund solicitation and fund management will likely further increase.
+Reflecting this growth, as well as the variation and diversified use of fund vehicles, the regulators have continually tightened the regulations on private equity funds in general.
+And even though the FSA mitigated regulations against foreign fund managers very recently, we anticipate that restrictions on fund solicitation and fund management will further increase in the longer term.

 1 Mikito Ishida is a partner at Mori Hamada & Matsumoto.